trashbirdecology/luisdva.github.io/_posts/2018-05-09-excel-trivia.md

 {% endhighlight %}

 At this point we can reshape the tibble again so that it resembles the original format in the Excel file.
-It took me a while to figure everyhing out, and it seems like a lot of work, but I really wanted to share this workflow and publicly thank the maintainers of all the libraries that make this possible.
+It took me a while to figure everything out, and it seems like a lot of work, but I really wanted to share this workflow and publicly thank the maintainers of all the libraries that make this possible.

 {% highlight r %}
 # reshape